What is circuit training?

 Outdoor training increases endorphins

-Endorphins are natural pain- relievers and make us happy.
+Endorphins are natural pain-relievers and make us feel happy, just like morphine.
 Training outdoors has been associated with higher levels of these 'feel good' chemicals being produced in the body.
 According to a study published in The Environmental Science & Technology Journal, just 5 minutes spent exercising outside in an open green space is enough to significantly lift your mood.

 You burn more calories training outside